 At the beginning of fiscal 2018, Snap-on adopted ASU No. 2017-07, Compensation - Retirement Benefits (Topic 715) - Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
-The ASU requires changes to be applied retrospectively; as such, prior periods have been restated to reflect this adoption.
-See Note 1 to the Condensed Consolidated Financial Statements for further information on the adoption of this ASU.
+The ASU requires changes to be applied retrospectively; as such, prior periods have been adjusted to reflect this adoption.
+See Note 1 to the Condensed Consolidated Financial Statements for further information on the effects of adoption of this ASU on the Company's Condensed Consolidated Financial Statements.